Donations and Fundraising

 University – Macquarie University and its Controlled Entities.

-To implement a strategic, uniform and coordinated approach, the University will:
+To implement a strategic, uniform and coordinated approach to all fundraising activity, the University will:

 - adopt transparent and ethical processes for the acceptance and management of donations and fundraising activities across the entire University.

-- protect the confidentiality of Donors and Sponsors consistent with their wishes and to the extent provided by law (eg Privacy and Personal Information Protection Act 1998 NSW).
-The University will however comply with any legal obligation to disclose the names of Donors and Sponsors and the nature and value of their Donations.
+- protect the confidentiality of donors consistent with their wishes and to the extent provided by law (e.g. Privacy and Personal Information Protection Act 1998 NSW).
+The University will however comply with any legal obligation to disclose the names of donors and the nature and value of their donations.

 - adequately identify funds and use them for the purpose for which they were intended.

 - maintain Deductible Gift Recipient (DGR) Status under the Income Tax Assessment Act 1997 (Cwlth).